ucsd-ccbb/qiimp/README.md

     * Find the location of your `conda` install's `site-packages` folder by running

-            pip show cmi-metadata-wizard
+            pip show qiimp

-    * Look for the line in the output that starts with `Location: ` and find the path it lists (for example, `/Users/Me/Applications/miniconda3/envs/metadata_wizard/lib/python3.6/site-packages`).
+    * Look for the line in the output that starts with `Location: ` and find the path it lists (for example, `/Users/Me/Applications/miniconda3/envs/qiimp/lib/python3.6/site-packages`).
 This will be referred to below as `sitepackagespath`.
-    * The `config.txt` file will be at `sitepackagespath/metadata_wizard/settings/config.txt`
+    * The `config.txt` file will be at `sitepackagespath/qiimp/settings/config.txt`

 6. Edit the `[DEPLOYED]` section of the `config.txt` file to set the appropriate values for your installation

     * Set the `websocket_url` variable to the public hostname of the machine/instance (e.g., `ec2-34-215-148-70.us-west-2.compute.amazonaws.com`).
     * If you want the port used to be something other than the default (8183), set the `listen_port` variable to the desired port. **Be sure that public access to this port is enabled on your machine!**

-7. Start the metadata wizard
+7. Start the QIIMP server

-        start_metadata_wizard_server --deployed
+        start_qiimp_server --deployed

-   * If you are running the metadata wizard on your local host instead of on a publicly available host, run it *without* the `--deployed` switch.
+   * If you are running QIIMP on your local host instead of on a publicly available host, run it *without* the `--deployed` switch.
 It will then use the settings in the `[LOCAL]` section of the config instead of the `[DEPLOYED]` section.
    * If you see `UserWarning`s like the examples below:

-            /home/ec2-user/miniconda3/envs/metadata_wizard/lib/python3.6/site-packages/metadata_wizard/metadata_package_schema_builder.py:163: UserWarning: No filename specified for sample type 'sponge' in environment 'non-vertebrate'. warnings.warn("No filename specified for {0}.".format(context_description))
+            /home/ec2-user/miniconda3/envs/qiimp/lib/python3.6/site-packages/qiimp/metadata_package_schema_builder.py:163: UserWarning: No filename specified for sample type 'sponge' in environment 'non-vertebrate'. warnings.warn("No filename specified for {0}.".format(context_description))

         * ... this indicates that not all environments and/or sample types have schema files defined for them in the `settings/environments.yaml` file for the installation.